-Appointing the suitable sponsorship and partnership members should also be aligned with the purpose of the event.
+Appointing suitable sponsorship and partnership members should also be aligned with the purpose of the event.
 Your partners will indirectly pin an image with your corporate identity, so do not compromise but be selective of who you are working with.

 Appoint the Right People for the Job

-Events are projects that are highly time sensitive.
-Logistics, entertainment, AV and lighting and printer vendors should be accountable for their own responsibilities and be able to manage independently when you require them to.
+Events are projects that are highly time-sensitive.
+Logistics, entertainment, AV, and lighting, and printer vendors should be accountable for their own responsibilities and be able to manage independently when you require them to.
 Babysitting the vendors results in unnecessary lost time that you would rather spend on other matters on hand that are more crucial.

 Hire a printer that takes care of all your printing needs, not only that, a printer that is well aware of your corporate guidelines will garner lesser issues and help facilitate efficiency.
 As the event draws close, everyone will be screaming for your attention.
 You don’t want to work with a printer that gives you guff!
-So take your time to vet through your vendors and be sure you can count on them for taking up on responsibility.
+So take your time to vet through your vendors and be sure you can count on them for taking up on the responsibility.

 After every event, the most important or rather the frequently asked question is “How did the event go?”.
 After an event, results are expected from you.
-Be prepared and find out performance tools that can be used to measure the success of the event.
-Before searching for performance tools, create a list of matrix you deem are most important such as traffic, awareness and revenue perhaps through your communication channels such as event website, social media, print, email.
+Be prepared and find out the performance tools that can be used to measure the success of the event.
+Before searching for performance tools, create a list of matrix you deem are most important such as traffic, awareness, and revenue perhaps through your communication channels such as event website, social media, print, email.

 After all, what’s not reported upon doesn’t exist!